grantliunz/studyshare/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory of the frontend with the following structure:
+3. Create a `.env` file in the frontend directory with the following structure:

    ```plaintext
    VITE_FB_API_KEY="<value>"